cole-h06/Verity/notes/random_walk.md

 Maybe some regions of the graph reinforce themselves more strongly than others.

-Right now I'm experimenting with recursive update ideas like:
+I'm currently experimenting with recursive update ideas like:

 \[
 c_j = \sum_i w_i A_{ij}